-The Republic of Cyprus is a sovereign island state in southeastern Europe.
+The Republic of Cyprus is a sovereign island State in southeastern Europe.
 Situated in the Mediterranean Sea, it is located close to Turkey (north), Syria and Lebanon (east), Israel (south east), Egypt (south) and Greece (west).
+The country gained independence from British Rule in August 1960, after the London-Zurich agreements led to the development of a constitution formed by both the Greek and Turkish Cypriot communities.
 The Republic of Cyprus is a democracy that has de jure sovereignty over the entire island.
 In practice, however, the government controls only the southern, largely Greek-speaking part of the island, as the northern area is ruled by the self-declared Turkish Republic of Northern Cyprus (TRNC), recognized only by Turkey.

 Constitution and government |